Exclusion process with slow boundary: Introduction

-As one can think, in the proof of the hydrodynamic limit the main difficulty is in the characterization of the limit points, and this difficulty is caused by the boundary terms.
-We overcome this difficulty using Replacement Lemmas and Energy Estimates.
-However, as we already said, our model differs from the one considered in \cite{fgn1,fgn2} by the fact that in our model the invariant measure is not the Bernoulli product measure.
-Even if the Bernoulli product measure is not an invariant measure in the general case ($\alpha \neq \beta$), we use it to prove the Replacement Lemma and Energy Estimates.
-The use of another measure instead of the invariant measure has some cost, but fortunately this cost is small and vanishes in the limit.
-For the Replacement Lemma in the case $\theta \in[0,1)$, we need to be more careful when we take the Bernoulli product with a slowly varying parameter as in the work \cite{f}.
+As expected, the main difficulty in the proof of the hydrodynamic limit is the characterization of the limit points.
+We overcome these difficulties with the use of Replacement Lemmas and Energy Estimates.
+However, in general, the Bernoulli product measures are not invariant for the dynamics.
+In spite of that, we use these measures to prove such lemmas and estimates.
+The use of these measures instead of the invariant measures come with some cost, that vanishes in the limit.
+The case $\theta \in (0,1)$ has some further technical details, that we overcome with an idea from \cite{f}.

 In order to understand the behavior of these invariant measures, we look at the profile associated to them.
-This is what we mean by hydrostatic limit.
-Even though \cite{d} gives a characterization for these measures, we choose to follow a different way that does not rely on their explicit expression.
-As it is expected, the invariant measures are associated to the initial conditions of the hydrodynamic equations, which have solutions that are stationary in time.
+This is the \emph{hydrostatic limit}.
+Even though \cite{d} gives a characterization of these measures, we follow a different approach, that does not rely on their explicit computations.
+As expected, the invariant measures are associated to the stationary solutions of the corresponding hydrodynamic equations.
+When $\theta>1$, the profile is constant equal to $(\alpha+\beta)/2$.
+When $ \theta <1$, the profile is linear, with $\rho(0)=\alpha$ and $\rho(1)=\beta$. \footnote{ This is the same profile found in \cite{lmo}.
+In this work, the authors study fluctuations for the case $\theta=0$.} The most interesting case is when $\theta =1$: the stationary solution $\rho:[0,1] \to \RR$ is linear with $\rho(0)=\alpha +(\beta - \alpha)/(c+2)$ and $\rho(1)=\beta - (\beta - \alpha)/(c+2)$.
+Here one can see the influence of the boundary As $c$ runs from $0$ to $\infty$, the linear profile in the hydrostatic limit interpolates between the constant profile ($\theta >1$) and the profile that goes from $\alpha$ to $\beta$ ($\theta <1$).